Restless Balance

 Friday at 7:30 PM / Saturday at 1:30 PM and 7:30 PM

 The Restless Balance program seamlessly blends the intuitive with the innovative through three revolutionary works.
-With an evocative world premiere by Andrew Skeels, the highly anticipated return of Cameron sinkʷə Fraser-Monroe’s taqəš, and the revival of John Alleyne’s ground-breaking Schubert, this dynamic mixed program explores the paradox of equilibrium in motion.
+With the highly anticipated return of Cameron sinkʷə Fraser-Monroe’s taqəš, the revival of John Alleyne’s ground-breaking Schubert, and a breathtaking new work, this dynamic mixed program explores the paradox of equilibrium in motion.
+Join us for the Valentine's weekend and experience this stunning mixed program.

 taqəš